jallanxjallan/onemanairforce/adaptation/stories/de_facto_liaison.md

 ---
+status: new
+title: De Facto Liaison
+date: 15 August 1947
 category: past
-date: 15 August 1947
-status: rough
-title: De Facto Liaison

 ---

-Salipada Penatun arranges for Muharto and Pang to meet Major Primitivo of the intelligence service.
-In the meeting, Primitivo says that his government, to show solidarity with the embattled Republic, wants to send a seasoned guerrilla fighter to train the youth militias, but only under conditions of absolute secrecy.
-Primitivo then summons and introduces Captain Ignacio Espina.
+Salipada Penatun arranges for Muharto to meet Major Primitivo of Philippine Army Intelligence to form an unofficial liaison with the Republican military.
+Primitivo introduces Muharto to Captain Ignatius Espina. a guerrilla fighter during the Japanese occupation.
+Primitivo offers to second Espina to the Republic as a clandestine military advisor to train youth militias.